Madlener House

 Award Decision: Funding recommendations are presented to the Board of Trustees for consideration.
 If a grant is awarded to you, you will be asked to sign a grant agreement that outlines the conditions of the award, such as annual reporting.

-Earliest project start date: September 15, 2013
+Earliest project start date: September 15, 2018

-When registering for a grant application account, applicants should use an e-mail address at their organization that is frequently used and monitored.
+When registering for a grant application account, applicants should use an email address at their organization that is frequently used and monitored.
 The email address will also be the primary form of correspondence throughout the application process.
 If a grant is awarded, grantees will continue to maintain and access their account throughout the duration of their award for functions such as grant reporting.

-The Inquiry Form will request the following information:
+The application will request the following information:

-Earliest project start date: September 15, 2013
+Earliest project start date: September 15, 2018

 Eligibility